Evaluation – the role of data

 The final speaker will be Professor Vanessa Toulmin, chair of Morecambe Winter Gardens Preservations Trust Ltd, which is on Theatres Trust’s Theatres at Risk Register.
 Vanessa will speak about the value and importance of raw data, especially from her perspective as the leader of a regional, largely volunteer-led organisation that is working with many national, regional and local partners and funders.

-This webinar will provide an overview of the important role data plays in monitoring and evaluation, alongside examples to demonstrate how theatres can take their evaluation to the next level.
-The webinar is suitable for anyone with an interest in improving their theatre’s monitoring and evaluation practice.
+This webinar will provide an overview of the important role data plays in helping theatres understand the impact of their work.
+It is suitable for anyone with an interest in improving their theatre’s monitoring and evaluation practice through their management and use of data.

 The webinar will be hosted and chaired by Siân Eagar, Theatres at Risk Adviser and Programme Manager for Resilient Theatres: Resilient Communities.